On this page you will find out how to cast your vote by proxy at a UK election or referendum.

 Who can vote on my behalf?

-The person you wish to appoint as your proxy can only act as proxy if they are 18 (16 in Scotland) or over and, in Great Britain are registered individually.
+The person you wish to appoint as your proxy can only act as proxy if they are 18 (16 in Scotland) or over and, in Great Britain are registered to vote.

 Find out more about voting by proxy in Northern Ireland on the Electoral Office for Northern Ireland website.